doc4d/docs/docs/WritePro/writeprointerface.md

 The Erase button allows you to reset the whole window and erase all interactions.
 It is equivalent to close/reopen the AI dialog box.

-##  Multi-level (hierarchical) style sheets
+##  Multi-level style sheets

-// screenshot : stylesheets panel
+4D Write Pro Interface allows users to create and manage [multi-level lists](./user-legacy/using-a-4d-write-pro-area.md#multi-level-lists) directly from both the toolbar and widget sidebar.

-These interfaces manages [hierarchical list style sheets](./user-legacy/stylesheets.md#hierarchical-list-style-sheets) for documents in the 4D Write Pro area.
+// screenshot : toolbar and sidebar controls

-To enable hierarchical list style sheets management, click the multi-level list button:
+To manage multi-level list style sheets, select the multi-level list button  // screenshot : multi-level list mode button

-// screenshot: multi-level list mode button in toolbar/sidebar
+When the multi-level list mode is enabled, the style sheet list displays [multi-level list style sheets](./user-legacy/stylesheets.md#multi-level-list-style-sheets) defined in the document as well as predefined templates.

-When the multi-level list mode is enabled, the style sheet list displays hierarchical list style sheets and predefined templates for [multi-level lists](./user-legacy/using-a-4d-write-pro-area.md#multi-level-lists).
+When the multi-level list mode is enabled, the style sheet list displays multi-level list style sheets and predefined templates for [multi-level lists](./user-legacy/using-a-4d-write-pro-area.md#multi-level-lists).

-// screenshot: hierarchical list style sheets panel with mode enabled
+// screenshot: multi-level list style sheets panel with mode enabled

 The interface allows you to: